gpertea/rsamcounts/README.md

 The program expects these inputs:
 * an alignment file (BAM/CRAM format), sorted by coordinate (`samtools sort`)
 * an annotation file (GFF/GTF) (Gencode annotation file is recommended)
-* (optional) the genome fasta file with the genomic sequence for the reference that was used for aligning the reads; this might be needed for some features, especially when the input is in CRAM format
+* (optional) the genome fasta file with the genomic sequence for the reference that was used for aligning the reads; this might be needed for some of the program functionality, especially when the input is in CRAM format

 ## Output
 The program outputs multiple tab delimited files (compressed):